umayangag/nexoan/nexoan/ingestion-api/README.md

-# Update API
+# Ingestion API

 ## Generate Open API

-This will generate the endpoints for the Update API server using the OpenAPI specification.
+This will generate the endpoints for the Ingestion API server using the OpenAPI specification.
-The OpenAPI specification is the base for public API for Update API.
+The OpenAPI specification is the base for public API for Ingestion API.

 > 💡 Note: Always make sure the contract has the expected endpoints and request params
 > before working on the code.
 The generated endpoints should not be editable at all.